-We bemoan the fact that we are not as clever or as good-looking as other people, and we over-look the good points about ourselves.
+We bemoan the fact that we are not as clever or as good-looking as other people, and we overlook the good points about ourselves.
 Help us Lord, to make the best use of the talents we have and help us to stop envying other people and be satisfied with ourselves as we are.
-Amen. www.carmelites.ie
+Amen.

-PRAYER FOR VOCATIONS (Prayer of Blessed Pope John XXIII)
+PRAYER FOR VOCATIONS (Prayer of St Pope John XXIII)

 O Jesus, send labourers into your fields, which are awaiting holy apostles, saintly priests, heroic missionaries and dedicated brothers and sisters.
 Enkindle in the hearts of men and women the spark of a vocation.
 Grant that Christian families may desire to give your Church helpers in the work of tomorrow.
-Amen. - www.carmelites.ie
+Amen.